tran-simon/inf3995-crazyflie-firmware/README.md

+Only files in inf3995-firmware should be modified.
+The firmware code itself will be clone on docker build.

 # Crazyflie Firmware  [![CI](https://github.com/bitcraze/crazyflie-firmware/workflows/CI/badge.svg)](https://github.com/bitcraze/crazyflie-firmware/actions?query=workflow%3ACI)

 This project contains the source code for the firmware used in the Crazyflie range of platforms, including